brok3nwir3/WebLearning/Assignments/wk1/wk1_instructions.md

 ### Account Security
 - Make sure your password is unique, i.e. it isn't used on any other websites or services.
 - Save your password somewhere safe, ideally in a password manager.
-- Enable multi-factor authentication (Suggestion: Authy is a great free MFA mobile app.)
+- Enable multi-factor authentication (Suggestion: Authy is a great free MFA mobile app).

 ### IAM Policy
 - Search 'IAM' in the AWS console (top of screen).